Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 Workflow: This workflow builds the Docker image and pushes it to ECR.Run the

-(link) andzip_lambda_to_s3.sh
+(link) andscripts/zip_lambda_to_s3.sh

-(link) Scripts: These scripts upload the environment file and the Lambda function code to the S3 bucket we created.
-If the AWS CLI is not installed, manual upload to the S3 bucket also works.
+environment file and the Lambda function code to the S3 bucket we created, respectively.
+If the AWS CLI is not installed, manual upload to the S3 bucket using the web UI also works.
+Add execute permissions to the scripts usingchmod +x scripts/upload_env_to_s3.sh scripts/zip_lambda_to_s3.sh

 Lambda & EventBridge Stack: Create the Lambda & EventBridge stack.

-Add Two More Secrets to GitHub:
+Add One More Secrets to GitHub:

 : This is the name of the lambda function created in the previous step.